richafnu/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 5. If you're ready to start enforcing this setting, select **Okay**.

-6. Go to the Security Settings page where the **Enforce Office 365 identity in Viva Engage** checkbox is now selected.
+6. Go to the Security Settings page where the **Enforce Microsoft 365 identity in Viva Engage** checkbox is now selected.

    > [!NOTE]
-   > You can also select **Block Office 365 users who don't have Viva Engage licenses** to ensure that only users with Viva Engage licenses sign in to Viva Engage.
+   > You can also select **Block Microsoft 365 users who don't have Viva Engage licenses** to ensure that only users with Viva Engage licenses sign in to Viva Engage.

 6. Choose **Save** to save all your settings on the page.